toolness/coquette-blockly/README.md

 This is a very experimental, partial implementation of the [Coquette][] micro-framework for JavaScript games in [Blockly][].

+The motivation here is that learners interested in game design could use this tool as scaffolding to learn JavaScript and Coquette.
+Like all Blockly code, the generated JavaScript is intended to be eminently readable and reasonably idiomatic.
+A "view source" button has been added to the editor to assist in this learning process.

 When opened, the Blockly workspace contains a rough equivalent of the sample game at the top of Coquette's documentation, with the following
 modifications: